 Being in the neighborhood and seeing how things went, it didn’t take long before I noticed the guy in the big Cadillac would come by and people would stop and talk to him.
 Everyone knew him.
 Everyone respected him.
 He was handsome and dressed nicely.
 He was smart and had all the answers.
 People were drawn to this man.
 I was drawn to him.
 I wanted to be like him.
 I wanted to be him.
 As time went on I found that he was “the builder”.
 I too, would someday be a builder.

-Now in my mid-thirties, bewildered and disillusioned I meet this beautiful young woman and she has this beautiful young daughter.
-The daughter and I hit it off big.
-The Mom and I hit it off big.
-They saw stuff in me that I had forgotten about.
-This could work!
-It did work, all but the part about not making much money.
-My new wife says to me one night after the kids were all down.
-If you could do anything in the world, if money was no object “What would you do?”
-An even though it had a been a while I remembered the dream, I would build houses!
-If that’s your dream, then you should go do it!
-She handed me back my dream, but this time I was ready.
+Now in my mid-thirties I met a beautiful young woman.
+We hit it off big.
+She saw stuff in me that I had forgotten about.
+I thought, “This could work!”
+And it did work!
+One night, my new wife asked me, “If you could do anything in the world, if money was no object, what would you do?”
+At that moment I remembered the dream and I said, “I would build houses!”
+She replied, “If that’s your dream, then you should go do it!”
+She handed me back my dream and this time I was ready.

 So in 1987 I walked onto a new building site (with penny loafers and preppy shirt) and applied for the job of carpenter.
 Somehow they didn’t believe me, but I got the job of “carpenter’s helper”.
 I was in!
 It was more than a job, it was a path to my dream and I worked that path hard.
 I learned everything about how to build a house.
 Over time, one of the builder’s noticed me and offered me a job to run his jobs and that ended up turning into a junior partnership.
 I learned the internal workings of making it all happen.
 (Apparently, you gotta have a banker behind you and a salesman to sell you and someone to keep track of all the money coming in and money out.)
 It was an amazing time, I couldn’t get enough of it.